ExtensiveJS/Jibarr/README.md

 Utility to allow you to track files that need to be synced to secondary drives.

-The intent of this project is to have a utility that will allow files to be copied to secondary drives.

 ## Key features to be included:
 * a list of all available media from the source
 * a "last updated" date tracked, per user/device, to allow for syncing "new" items